eth-easl/dandelion_sosp_ae/README.md

 you can find these in the cloudlab experiment UI, by selecting "List View" and copying the two URIs after the `@` from the ssh commands;
 for example if you see `ssh user@pc778.emulab.net` and `ssh user@pc770.emulab.net` you will need to replace the two `<server url here>` placeholders with
 `pc778.emulab.net` and `pc770.emulab.net` respectively.
-Make sure to use the uri of node 0 is the loader and node 1 is the worker, so the IPs they use to address each other are correct.
+Make sure to use the URI of node 0 as the loader and the URI of node 1 as the worker, so that the IPs they use to address each other are correct.

 Additionally in the `doe-suite/ansible.cfg` add a additional line at the bottom (under `ssh_connection`):
 ```